aloladze88-afk/ai-agents-intro/README.md

 * [x] Kept deterministic validation before file writing

 ## Task 6: Reviewer Agent

+> **Current implementation note:** Task 6 originally replaced the `Review Comments` placeholder in the draft.
+Task 7 now passes the assembled draft to the Reviewer Agent and then builds the final Markdown deterministically.

 A generated study guide may contain all required headings while still having weak explanations, incomplete examples or unclear instructions.
 Task 6 adds a separate quality-control agent that examines the current draft and reports specific weaknesses.